-14.2.1 Alphabet
+15.2.1 Alphabet

 The alphabet file is a text file that describes all characters of a language, as well as the correspondances between capitalized and non-capitalized letters.
-This file is called
+This file is called Alphabet.txt and is found in the root of the directory of a language.
+Its presence is obligatory for Unitex to function.

-14.2.
+15.2.
 ALPHABET FILES